 If you are interested in visiting Washington, D.C., Sen. Toomey's office can help arrange a number of interesting tours.
 While we cannot guarantee that tickets will always be available, the senator's staff will work hard to satisfy your request.
 Ample advance notice is required, especially for popular destinations.
 Please also note that the springtime is an especially busy time to schedule a visit due to Cherry Blossom season.
+Additionally, as the Capitol dome is undergoing renovations from April 11 - 29, tours will be limited to certain areas of the building.

 All requests for tours must be made in writing either by filling out the online Tour Request Form here or by printing and faxing this form to the Washington, D.C., office at (202) 228-0284, attn: Tour Coordinator.